btaylor4/elsweyr/README.md

   Grass - player can walk on: green
   Water - player cannot walk on: blue
   Mountain - player cannot walk on: grey
+Inventory:
+  The player can open from local map to equip, unequip, and drop items